zh19910202/AIClient-2-API/README-EN.md

     *   Stores shared constants, utility functions, and common handlers for the project, making the code cleaner and more efficient.

 *   **`src/gemini/`, `src/openai/`, `src/claude/`**: 📦 **Provider Implementation Directories**
     *   Each directory contains the core logic, API calls, and strategy implementations for the corresponding service provider, with a clear structure that makes it easy for you to add more new service providers in the future.
+Among them, `src/openai/openai-kiro.js` provides a special implementation for the Kiro API.

+*   **`tests/`**: 🧪 **Test Directory**
+    *   Contains a complete integration test suite covering all API endpoints, authentication methods, and error handling scenarios to ensure project stability and reliability.

 ---

 ### ⚠️ Current Limitations

-*   The built-in command functions of the original Gemini CLI are not yet implemented.
-This can be achieved by integrating with other clients' MCP capabilities.
+*   The built-in command functions of the original Gemini CLI are not available.
+The same effect can be achieved by combining with other clients' MCP capabilities.
+*   Using Kiro API requires downloading the Kiro client and using authorized login to generate kiro-auth-token.json.
+[Download Kiro client](https://aibook.ren/archives/kiro-install).
 *   Multimodal capabilities (like image input) are still in the development plan (TODO).

 ---